openstax/cnx-recipes/README.md

+# THIS REPO IS NOW FOR ISSUES ONLY

+Styles are maintained in https://github.com/openstax/ce-styles Recipes are maintained in https://github.com/openstax/cookbook

 [![Coverage][codecov-image]][codecov-url]

 **Note For Windows Users:** If your username contains whitespace, the setup and installation may not work.
 Create a new user without whitespace in the username in order to succesfully complete installation.